wafflepie/redux-syringe/docs/tutorial/02-namespacing.md

 # Namespacing

 Let's assume that we have to develop a widget that can be used multiple times on a single page.
 The catch: it should store its data in Redux.
 Furthermore, every instance of the widget should have its own isolated state.
-Redux Tools offer a mechanism to handle this very efficiently.
+Redux Syringe offers a mechanism to handle this very efficiently.

 Enter namespaces.